I have a thing for age-old remedies.

 This recipe uses bone-in chicken to make a stock, and the stock is then thickened with a potato.
 You can leave out the potato and use cornstarch as well, but the potato adds a layer of creaminess without the use of cornstarch.
 I’ve done it both ways and loved the results.

-You’ll notice this is similar to my Bok Choy and Chicken Noodle Soup recipe, in that I take a Chinese recipe and give it a Pakistani kick.
+Another recipe you may like is my Pakistani-Style Cashew Chicken.
+In that, I take a Chinese recipe and give it a Pakistani kick.
 Hiyaaa!

 - 1 green chili